 HOW TO LAYER HEAT TRANSFER VINYL PERFECTLY!

 Layering Heat Transfer Vinyl is a simple method to give more volume and color to your final substrate.
-But sometimes, layering HTV is quite tricky and complicated if you are just a first timer.
-However, once you get comfortable in layering your Heat Transfer Vinyl, you cannot get away from it!
-In this article, you will learn the basics and a few tips on how to layer HTV properly!
+But sometimes, layering HTV is tricky and complicated if you are just a first-timer.
+However, once you get comfortable layering your Heat Transfer Vinyl, you cannot escape it!
 So, let’s get right into it!
+In this article, you will learn the basics and tips on how to layer HTV properly!

 STEP 1: DESIGN SET – UP

 Prepare your chosen design and resize them according to your final substrate.
-If you are a beginner, we suggest you to stick with designs that contains only 4 colors or less.
-This way you will not be overwhelmed with working with layers.
+If you are a beginner, we suggest you stick with designs with only four colors or less.
+This way, you will not be overwhelmed with working with layers.
 It will also make your work easier as you’re only a beginner.
-But, if your chosen design has more than 4 layers, don’t worry!
-Just follow these steps and you will be fine!
+But, if your chosen design has more than four layers, don’t worry!
+Just follow these steps, and you will be fine!

 Make sure also to mirror it before sending it to cut.
-Mirroring your design will help you achieve the correct look for your design, this is because we are going to cut at the backside of the HTV.
+Mirroring your design will help you achieve the right look for your design.
+It is because we will cut at the backside of the Heat Transfer Vinyl.
 We’ll explain it more in a while.

 STEP 2: CHOOSING THE RIGHT HTV FOR YOUR DESIGN

-Layering designs is one of the options for you to achieve a colorful project, but there are some HTVs that you can’t use when layering a design.
+Layering designs is one of the options for achieving a colorful project, but there are some HTVs that you can’t use when layering a design.

-There are 2 classifications in HTVs; Regular HTVs and Special HTVs.
-Regular HTVs are the ones that are plain and smooth at the top, there are no tiny details.
-While Special HTVs are heat transfer vinyl that contains special effects like glitter, sparkle, shine, and metallic.
-Glitter HTVs, Flocked HTVs, Metallic HTVs, and others are the examples of a Special HTVs.
+There are two classifications of HTVs; Regular HTVs and Special HTVs.
+Regular HTVs are the ones that are plain and smooth at the top, and there are no tiny details.
+While Special HTVs are heat transfer vinyl with special effects like glitter, sparkle, shine, and metallic.
+Glitter HTV, Flocked HTV, Metallic HTV, and others are examples of Special HTVs.

-The Special HTVs are the HTVs that can’t be used in layering.
-You will not be able to layer another HTV on top of these special HTVs.
+The Special HTVs are not meant for layering.
+You can not layer another HTV on top of these special HTVs.
 However, you can still use it as a top layer.
-If you really want to use these kinds of HTVs, you will have to make sure that it will be used on the top most layer of the design.
+If you want to use these kinds of HTVs, you must ensure they will be on the top layer of the design.

 STEP 3: CUTTING YOUR DESIGN

-In placing your Heat Transfer Vinyl, it is very important if you put it on the cutting mat with the right side (shiny side) facing down.
-HTVs have a plastic carrier sheet on top of the vinyl and you don’t want to cut into.
-That’s why you have to mirror your design!
+When placing your Heat Transfer Vinyl, it is essential to put it on the cutting mat with the right side (shiny side) facing down.
+HTVs have a plastic carrier sheet on top of the vinyl you don’t want to cut into.
+That’s why you have to MIRROR your design!

 Line the cutting mat up between the guides and send it to cut.